Exploring Anisotropy Contributions in Mn$_\mathrm{x}$Co$_\mathrm{1-x}$Fe$_2$O$_4$ Ferrite Nanoparticles for Biomedical Applications: Introduction

 The authors thank ISIS Neutron and Muon Source for the provision of the beamtime (RB2220620-1).
 The authors acknowledge the assistance provided by the Advanced Multiscale Materials for Key Enabling Technologies project, supported by the Ministry of Education, Youth, and Sports of the Czech Republic.
 Project No. CZ.02.01.01/00/22\_008/0004558, Co-funded by the European Union.
 DZ has been supported by Charles University Research Centre program No. UNCE/24/SCI/010, and MG by the Grant Agency of Charles University: GAUK 267323.
 Infrastructure obtained thanks to OP VVV "Excellent Research Teams", project no. CZ.02.1.01/0.0/0.0/15\_003/0000417 - CUCAM, was used in this study.
 Furthermore, we would like to thank Dr. Dopita for providing us access to the SAXS instrument.

 \end{acknowledgement}

-\begin{suppinfo} The following files are available free of charge. \begin{itemize} \item pdf: Instrumentation part, SANSPOL $I_\mathrm{Q}^{-}$ and $I_\mathrm{Q}^{+}$ scattering cross-sections with the core-shell-surfactant model fit and obtained radial distribution of magnetic scattering length density with summarized results from SANSPOL $I_\mathrm{Q}^{-}$ and $I_\mathrm{Q}^{+}$ scattering cross-sections and nuclear-magnetic interference term fits.
+\begin{suppinfo} The following files are available free of charge. \begin{itemize} \item pdf: Table with previous magnetization results, Instrumentation part, SANSPOL $I_\mathrm{Q}^{-}$ and $I_\mathrm{Q}^{+}$ scattering cross-sections with the core-shell-surfactant model fit and obtained radial distribution of magnetic scattering length density with summarized results from SANSPOL $I_\mathrm{Q}^{-}$ and $I_\mathrm{Q}^{+}$ scattering cross-sections and nuclear-magnetic interference term fits.
 HRSTEM and conventional TEM micrographs with the estimation of the aspect ratio.
 Description of the calculation of disorder energy, surface and shape anisotropy constant.

 \end{itemize}

 \end{suppinfo}